cyberark/cyberark-conjur-cli/design/general_refactorings.md

 ##### Recommendation

 Map current error and exception handling and create Conjur-specific exceptions.
-In addition to add the new Exception object to the function documentation.
+In addition to add the new Exception object to the function docstring.
 The code block above should be:

 ```python
     def get_certificate(self, hostname, port):